 With people living longer and retiring earlier than before, at an average age of 62, retirees need to tap into the healthcare system more than before.
 Also, since Medicare is not accessible until age 65, many early retirees have to find other ways to fund their healthcare costs for a few years.

 Rising inflation rates reduce our purchasing power.
 Inflation is a factor to consider because as prices rise, so will the bills and the need to have more savings for retirement.
-A sharp increase in consumer prices has skyrocketed the current inflation rate, measured in January 2022, to a 40-year high.
+A sharp increase in the inflation rate can cause consumer prices to skyrocket.

 Based on these factors, retirees may need even more than $1 million in savings to help them live the lifestyle they want to lead while paying their expenses comfortably.